GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Variational auto-encoders @bianco_semi-supervised_2020 and U-net architectures @jenrungrot_cone_2020 are other examples of encoder-decoder networks used for #acr("SSL").

 *Output format*
-As previously explained in @sec:active_ssl:background:variations, the output formats of #acr("SSL") detectors vary considerably across methods.
+As previously explained in @sec:ssl:background:variations, the output formats of #acr("SSL") detectors vary considerably across methods.
 On the one hand, not all solutions estimate the same values.
 Some systems are limited to #acr("DoA") estimation, while others can additionally predict the distance.
 On the other hand, the coordinate system used to express the detections is not always the same.